To quell unrest, France's Macron speeds up tax cuts but vows no U-turn

 “I may have given the impression that I did not care about that, that I had other priorities.
 I also know that I have hurt some of you with my words.”

-Political opponents, who have largely failed so far to tap into the discontent from the leaderless “yellow vest”, criticized Macron’s response as insufficient.
+Political opponents, who have largely failed so far to tap into the discontent from the leaderless “yellow vest”, criticised Macron’s response as insufficient.

 “Emmanuel Macron thought he could hand out some cash to calm the citizen’s insurrection that has erupted,” said Jean-Luc Melenchon, leader of the far-left La France Insoumise.